ruslan-kl/defme.xyz/content/post/frequentist-vs-bayesian/index.md

 </details>
 <br>

 Frequentist vs Bayesian battle is one of the "hot" topics in the statistics world.
 On the one hand, Bayesian says that p-value can be uninformative and can find statistically significant differences when in fact there are none.
 On the other hand, Frequentist says that choosing prior probabilities for your hypotheses might be cheating.
-In this overview I will try to show a simple example for hypothesis testing for a population proportion using both approaches.
-However, I will not make any statements like "X approach is awesome, do not use Y approach" and leave the conclusion making for the reader.
+In this overview I will try to show a simple example of the hypothesis testing for a population proportion using both approaches.
+However, I will not make any statements like "X approach is awesome, do not use Y approach" and leave the conclusion making to the reader.
 Most of the calculations will be done "by hand" along with Python implementations, but I will try to keep a balance between going too much into details and skipping some parts.

 Alright, let's begin!

 Consider the mother-to-child transmission (MTCT) of HIV (human immunodeficiency virus) ratio[^1].
 You want to check whether the probability that an HIV-positive mother can transmit HIV to her baby during pregnancy, childbirth, or breastfeeding is 0.5 or less (say, 0.4).
 You have collected data from 50 HIV-positive women and their new-born children.
 21 children were tested positive for HIV (0.42 ratio).
-Is there enough evidence to say that the probability of MTCT of HIV is less than a random chance given the observed data? (*Disclaimer: numbers are made up*).
+Is there enough evidence to say that the probability of MTCT is less than a random chance given the observed data? (*Disclaimer: numbers are made up*).

 ## Frequentist Approach

-Let’s start with the Frequentist approach and null hypothesis significance testing (NHST) framework.
-Under this framework we usually (if not always) set our null hypothesis ($H_0$) value to some constant value, building the desired probability distribution assuming that $H_0$ is true and then finding the probability of observed data in the direction of the alternative hypothesis ($H_A$).
+Let’s start with the Frequentist approach and null hypothesis significance testing (NHST).
+Under this framework we usually (if not always) set our null hypothesis ($H_0$) value to some constant value, build the desired probability distribution assuming that $H_0$ is true and then find the probability of observed data in the direction of the alternative hypothesis ($H_A$).
 Direction could be one-sided (less/greater, $<$ / $>$, one-tail test) or two-sided (less or greater, $\neq$, two-tail test).
 For our example we have:

 * $H_0$: the probability of MTCT of HIV is 50%, $P(\text{MTCT})=0.5$;
 * $H_A$: the probability of MTCT of HIV is less than 50%, $P(\text{MTCT})<0.5$;
 * Significance level $\alpha=5\%$

 In other words, we build a distribution under the assumption that the probability of MTCT is 0.5 and we want to check if the data we collected provides enough evidence that it comes from the distribution with another probability (which is less than 0.5).
-THe significance level is our threshold value, which is kind of arbitrary, but in most cases is set to 5%.
+The significance level is our threshold value, which is kind of arbitrary, but in most cases is set to 5%.
 We will reject the null hypothesis if the **p-value**[^2] is less than $\alpha$.

 {{% alert note %}}
 In statistical testing, the **p-value** is the probability of obtaining test results at least as extreme as the results actually observed, under the assumption that the null hypothesis is correct.
 A very small p-value means that such an extreme observed outcome would be very unlikely under the null hypothesis.